 Facing each other across the Tyne, Newcastle and Gateshead harbour music scenes that are both vibrant and refreshingly independent.
 It’s deeply exciting to see an urban area that has so many pockets of scenes making music – using everything from folk heritage to prepared guitar to do it.
-Take a dive below into 20 of our favourite acts and artists who are shaking things up in 2019 on both a local and national level.
+Here are 20 of our favourite acts and artists who are shaking things up in 2019 on both a local and national level.

 Richard Dawson’s most recent album Peasant felt like a watershed moment – one where his unique and mesmerising interpretation of folk tradition and outsider-music came together to create a truly special concept album.

 It was a nice curve-ball, then, when Hen Ogledd came to attention after being signed to Domino Records offshoot Weird World.
 Their third album,

 Dawn Bothwell, Rhodri Davies, Richard Dawson and Sally Pilkington make up the current line-up, and the instrumentation (mixed vocals, bass, a groovy rhythm section and shredding synths and guitars) come together to make a truly brilliant wonky pop four-piece.

 A ‘doom-pop’ group from Newcastle, No Teeth’s music occupies a really interesting subset of ‘heaviness’.
 On 2017 single Wither, guitars, bass, drums and satisfyingly growling vocals sound like they’re almost being thrown along by the drummer and percussionist.